Mechanic: ‘Everything perfect’ before fatal WWII plane crash

 The passengers killed included Gary Mazzone, of East Windsor, Connecticut; Robert Riddell, of East Granby, Connecticut, James Roberts, of Ludlow, Massachusetts; David Broderick, of West Springfield, Massachusetts; and Robert Rubner, of Tolland, Connecticut.

 After the crash, the foundation suspended its flights and tour for the rest of the year.
-In March, the Federal Aviation Administration revoked the Colling Foundation’s permission to carry passengers aboard its World War II-era planes because of safety concerns stemming from the Bradley accident.
+In March, the Federal Aviation Administration revoked the Collings Foundation’s permission to carry passengers aboard its World War II-era planes because of safety concerns stemming from the Bradley accident.

 The foundation also is being sued in Connecticut state court by relatives of those killed and survivors.
 Lawyers for the foundation denied wrongdoing in court documents.